abd3l3li/Inception/README.md

 # 🐳 Inception

-*This project has been created as part of the 42 curriculum by login.*
+*This project has been created as part of the 42 curriculum by abel-baz.*

 ---